Fixed-domain curve counts for blow-ups of projective space: Introduction

 More generally, let $Z\subset \oM_{g,n}(X,\beta)$ be an irreducible component whose general point $f:C\to X$ has the property that $C$ is a union of a smooth genus $g$ curve $C_{\spine}$ containing $m$ of the marked points, and $n-m$ rational tails attached to $C_{\spine}$, each containing a marked point.
-Suppose that $Z$ dominates $X^n$ and that $m\ge g+1$.
-Then, $Z$ is generically smooth of the expected dimension. \end{lemma} In particular, $\mathsf{Tev}^X_{g,n,\beta}$ is well-defined whenever $n\ge g+1$.
-This bound is not sharp: for example, when $X=\P^r$, the geometric Tevelev degrees are also well-defined whenever $n\ge r+1$ (in which case $f:C\to\P^r$ is necessary non-degenerate) by Brill-Noether theory.
+Suppose that $Z$ dominates $\cM_{g,n}\times X^n$ and that $m\ge g+1$.
+Then, $Z$ is generically smooth of dimension equal to the virtual dimension. \end{lemma} In particular, $\mathsf{Tev}^X_{g,n,\beta}$ is well-defined under assumption \eqref{dim constraint} whenever $n\ge g+1$.
+This bound is not sharp: for example, when $X=\P^r$, the geometric Tevelev degrees are also well-defined whenever $n\ge r+1$ (in which case $f:C\to\P^r$ is necessarily non-degenerate) by Brill--Noether theory.
 It is an interesting question to determine for other $X$ whether the bound $n\ge g+1$ can be improved.

-Three questions emerge: \begin{enumerate} \item What is $\mathsf{vTev}^X_{g,n,\beta}$? \item What is $\mathsf{Tev}^X_{g,n,\beta}$? \item Is $\mathsf{vTev}^X_{g,n,\beta}=\mathsf{Tev}^X_{g,n,\beta}$?
+Three questions emerge. \begin{enumerate} \item What is $\mathsf{vTev}^X_{g,n,\beta}$? \item What is $\mathsf{Tev}^X_{g,n,\beta}$? \item Is $\mathsf{vTev}^X_{g,n,\beta}=\mathsf{Tev}^X_{g,n,\beta}$?
 (That is, is $\mathsf{vTev}^X_{g,n,\beta}$ enumerative?) \end{enumerate}

 The three questions are clearly not independent, but in practice involve somewhat different ideas interacting in subtle ways.